|Random Old Ads!

 Hurrican is technically an absolute stunner.
-Some 23 years have passed since Turrican 2 and we always wanted a remake that would share Turrican's merits and provide advanced graphics and sound.
-And Poke53280 made just that.
+20+ years have passed since Turrican 2 and we always wanted a remake that would share Turrican's merits and provide advanced graphics and sound.
+And Poke53280 made just that!
 Hurrican is a fantastic video game in all aspects.
-The graphics are colorful and well presented in full-sreen mode (selectable).
-The animation works like charm no matter the sprites populating the screen with no slowdowns at all (besides, this is PC!).
-The sound is among the best in shooters history, consisted of 25 great futuristic music scores and multiple sound FX echoing around your PC speakers (Note: the firing FX reminds me of a modified Atari ST sound FX).
-Hurrican is absolutely recommended for all Turrican lovers and can also stun all people who still seek to play a more-than-decent old-school 2D action shooter.
+The graphics are colorful and well presented in full sreen mode.
+The animation works like charm no matter the sprites populating the screen, with no slowdowns at all (besides, this is a PC game!)
+The sound is among the best in shooters' history, consisted of 25 great futuristic music scores and multiple sound effects echoing around your PC speakers (Note: the firing effects remind me of a modified Atari ST sound effect).
+Hurrican is absolutely recommended for all Turrican lovers and can also stun all people who still seek to play a flawless, old-school style, 2D action shooter!

 PC (ms-dos based)